epfl-lasa/franka-lightweight-interface/README.md

 ## Robot IPs

-There are currently two Franka panda robots:
+There are currently two Franka Panda robots:

 - Franka Papa, with IP `172.16.0.2` and ID `16`
 - Franka Quebec 17, with IP `172.17.0.2` and ID `17`